wesayhowhigh/docs/docs/plugins/october/ssl/intro.md

 * Run `vi Caddyfile`
 * Find your site
 * Press "i" to edit the file
-* Change the redirect to something like this:
+* Change the redirect to something like this: (note the `http://` prefix - this is important and will prevent Caddy's automatic https redirect from kicking in)

 ```bash
 http://your-site.com {